SwiftERM Hyper-personalisation for ecommerce email marketing

 Predictive analytics instant implementation

-Predictive analytics greatest benefit is personalisation, which delivers the highest ROI in ecommerce marketing, but we don’t mean segmentation.
+Predictive analytics offer the greatest benefit to personalisation, which delivers the highest ROI in ecommerce marketing, but we don’t mean segmentation.
 The correct software will help you sell more, improve your customer retention rategenerate more loyal customersgrow your average order value, and kick a huge hole in the value of product returns.

 This is important because most ecommerce brands are trying to catch the same fish as everyone else.
 The standard ecommerce playbook is made up of email and influencer marketingaffiliate programs, and Facebook, Instagram, and Google advertisement.

 Attention is already a precious commodity.
-And contrary to popular belief, our attention spans are not declining.
+Contrary to popular belief, our attention spans are not declining.
 We are just becoming better at filtering out — and quicker to dismiss — what’s not interesting to us.
-This is where personalisation comes into play.
+This is where hyper-personalisation comes into play.

-A system called predictive personalisation software (PPS), can be implemented instantly on your site as a plugin.
+A system called hyper-personalisation software can be implemented instantly on your site as a plugin.
 This does all the above for you autonomously.
-Zero human involvement selects what products each consumer is most likely to buy next and send the consumer an email of those items at precisely the right time.
+Zero human involvement selects what products each consumer is most likely to buy next and sends the consumer an email about those items at precisely the right time.
 It delivers a 20x increase in ROI.

 The difference between KPIs, Analytics, Metrics and Reporting

 Reporting is for successful analytics, you need to understand the four key terms.
-They may seem deceptively similar, but in their differences lies the crucial point to comprehensive analysis.
-Let’s analyse each one of them closer.
+They may seem deceptively similar, but in their differences lies the crucial point of comprehensive analysis.
+Let’s analyse each one of them closely.

 KPI